-Table 77: DistributionPoint profile
+Table 83: DistributionPoint profile

 Field Presence Description

 distributionPoint MUST The DistributionPointName MUST be a fullName formatted as described below.

-reasons MUST NOT

-cRLIssuer MUST NOT
+reasons cRLIssuer MUST NOT MUST NOT

 A fullName MUST contain at least one GeneralName; it MAY contain more than one.
 All GeneralNames MUST be of type uniformResourceIdentifier, and the scheme of each MUST be "http".
 The first GeneralName must contain the HTTP URL of the Issuing CA's CRL service for this certificate.